bmuschko/gradle-clover-plugin/README.md

 * `targetPercentage`: The required target percentage total coverage e.g. "10%".
 The build fails if that goals is not met.
 If not specified no target percentage will be checked.

+Within `clover` you can define [coverage contexts](http://confluence.atlassian.com/display/CLOVER/Using+Coverage+Contexts) in a closure named `contexts`.
+There are two types of coverage contexts: statement contexts and method contexts.
+You can define as many contexts as you want.
+Each of the context type closure define the following attributes:

+* `name`: A unique name that identifies the context.
+If you want to apply the context to your report you got to use this name as part of report `filter` attribute.
+* `regexp`: The specified structure or pattern that matches a context as part of the instrumented source code.
+Make sure that you correctly escape special characters.

 Within `clover` you can define which report types should be generated in a closure named `report`:

 * `xml`: Generates XML report (defaults to `true`).